 Since February 2015, I'm Research Associate at the Institute for German Linguistics of the University of Technology Chemnitz.
 It's been great from the start!
 In the area of Gesture Studies, our institute – lead by Ellen Fricke – belongs to the leading institutions in the world.
 Further focus areas are Multimodal Linguistics, Semiotics, as well as empirical and computational approaches to Virtual Environments and Interaction, all of which are highly innovative topics that are still underrepresented in Germany.

-A short video [German] introducing our new BMBF-funded research project MANUACT, which investigates the connections between gesture, manual crafts, and multimodal workplace interaction.
+A short video [German] introducing our new BMBF-funded research project MANUACT, which investigates the connections between gesture, traditional crafts, and multimodal workplace interaction.
 I'm part of the MANUACT team since Aug.
 2015.

 [Aug 2015:] Editor of the Zeitschrift für Semiotik: I've been offered to edit the ZSem together with two great scholars, Roland Posner and Ellen Fricke.
 Working closely with two world-famous semioticians (Ellen is also a leading gesture researcher) is an honour – it will be inspiring and lots of fun!